Possible reasons for controller sending a Disconnect-NAK

 What happens if a server sends incorrect attribute while sending a COA - Disconnect-Request?

-Using an RFC 3576 server we can send Disconnect-Req to users to terminate their session.
-There are specific attributes that needs to be sent to the controller in a Disconnect-Req message which also needs to be in proper format.
+Using RFC 3576, "Disconnect-Req" can be sent to the users to terminate their session.
+There are set of attributes that will be sent to the Controller when sending "Disconnect-Req" message and it needs to be in specific format as described below.

 1) User-Name: the username used in authentication, i.e. the username shown in user-table 2) Framed-IP-Address: user's IP address 3) Calling-Station-ID: MAC address of user without the delimiter ":" 4) Accounting-Session-ID: Unique accounting session id for that user

-Controller will return a Disconnect-NAK if any of the above attributes are not in proper format or if the user is not present in the user-table.
+Controller will return a "Disconnect-NAK" if any of the above attributes are not in the mentioned format or if the user is not present in the user-table.

 1. Sever sends a Disconnect-Req with Attribute 'calling-station-id'.